shrestha-bishal/lunex-api/README.md

 # api-client-js

-A lightweight and flexible JavaScript API client library that simplifies making HTTP requests wit support for `GET`, `POST`, `PATCH`, `PUT`, `DELTE` and handling payloads with built-in utilities for common tasks like form data serialization and DOM content rendering.
+A lightweight and flexible JavaScript API client library that simplifies making HTTP requests wit support for `GET`, `POST`, `PATCH`, `PUT`, `DELETE` and handling payloads with built-in utilities for common tasks like form data serialization and DOM content rendering.

 ## Features